 In addition to racing in the Michelin Pilot Challenge, Jeff joined Cooper MacNeil and Toni Vilander co-driving the Scuderia Corsa No. 63 Ferrari 488 GT3 in the Michelin Endurance Cup, a series within the WeatherTech SportsCar Championship comprised of the four longer endurance races; Rolex 24 Hours of Daytona, 12 Hours of Sebring, 6 Hours of the Glen and the Motul Petite Le Mans at Road Atlanta.

-In 2020, Jeff and Tyler are back to defend their Championship in the Michelin Pilot Challenge.
-Jeff will join his Scuderia Corsa teammates, Cooper MacNeil, Toni Vilander and Alessandro Balzan, co-driving the No. 63 Ferrari 488 GT3 Evo in the four longer endurance races of the WeatherTech SportsCar Championship.
-In 2020, Jeff will also be racing in the Blancpain GT World Challenge America with Vital Speed Motorsports, co-driving the No. 8 Ferrari 488 GT3 with Trevor Baek.
+In 2020, Jeff and Tyler returned to defend their Championship in the Michelin Pilot Challenge and finished 2nd overall in the Championship standings.
+Jeff also joined his Scuderia Corsa teammates, Cooper MacNeil, Toni Vilander and Alessandro Balzan, co-driving the No. 63 Ferrari 488 GT3 Evo in the four longer endurance races of the WeatherTech SportsCar Championship.
+In addition, Jeff also competed in the Blancpain GT World Challenge America with Vital Speed Motorsports, co-driving the No. 8 Ferrari 488 GT3 with Trevor Baek.

 Jon Morley fell in love with driving and speed at an early age.
 He honed his craft on his big-wheel and golf carts before finally getting into a proper racing kart at age 14.
 His family was living in Japan at the time, so Morley actually started his racing career on the same circuit as former F1 driver Kamui Kobayashi.
 Once his family moved back to the United States, Morley got serious about his karting and started winning races at the regional and national level.